 This is a Learning Management System (LMS) for the courses/subjects of English Language Studies program.
 It serves as an alternative / asynchronous learning system in case the regular class schedule is not yet possible due to the COVID19 pandemic and other events or occasion that would disrupt the schedule of classroom-based learning.

 This is also in compliance to the "New Normal for the Workplace and Public Spaces Act of 2020” in which one of the workplace-specific protocols stipulates that "schools shall integrate online classes in their curriculum, provide staggered school days and smaller class sizes when on-site classes resume”

-For more information please contact AL Soriano - the website administrator at firstname.lastname@example.org or visit Language and Literature Department, College of Arts and Sciences, Isabela State University - Echague Campus.
+For more information please contact AL Soriano - the website administrator at firstname.lastname@example.org or visit Department Languages and Literature, College of Arts and Sciences, Isabela State University - Echague Campus.

 Skip course categories